 Tambomachay Archeological Complex

 A temple dedicated to the deities of water.
 It was used as a place where the Incan elite could go and relax and be comfortable.
 This spot is also known as the Bath of the Inca.
-The complex has 3 main terraces, a series of aqueducts, canals, fountains, and an immense wall which completely encircles the site on the high side.
+Therefore, the complex has 3 main terraces, a series of aqueducts, canals, fountains, and an immense wall which completely encircles the site on the high side.

 - Location of Tambomachay: 8.7 km. to the northeast of Cusco.